 Means: ‘love one another’ in Luo, one of the local languages of northern Uganda.

-In 2017, we will launch the inaugural Wamare Young Women’s Institute, a two-week residential institute for 30 young women from conflict-affected areas in the north, north-east and West Nile sub-regions of Uganda.
+In April 2017, we launched the inaugural Wamare Institute, a two-week residential institute for 32 young women from conflict-affected areas in the north, north-east and West Nile sub-regions of Uganda.
 The Institute enhances and complements the limited existing local initiatives for those abducted and enslaved by the Lord’s Resistance Army (LRA) in northern Uganda, with a focus on young women formerly abducted (female returnees).

 Consultations and Shaping the Methodology